brisamh/education/README.md

 ## Data
 **Source:**
-- **EdGap Dataset:** Provides average ACT scores and socioeconomic factors at the census tract level.
+- **[EdGap Dataset](https://raw.githubusercontent.com/brian-fischer/DATA-5100/main/EdGap_data.xlsx):** Provides average ACT scores and socioeconomic factors at the census tract level.
-- **National Center for Education Statistics (NCES) – School Info Dataset:** Includes over 100k school records with key school identifiers and attributes such as Charter status.
+- **[National Center for Education Statistics (NCES) – School Info Dataset]:** Includes over 100k school records with key school identifiers and attributes such as Charter status.

 **Additional Data:**
-- **Civil Rights Data Collection (CRDC):** Provides the number of student referrals and arrests at the school level.
+- **[Civil Rights Data Collection (CRDC)](https://raw.githubusercontent.com/brisamh/education/refs/heads/main/data/Referrals%20and%20Arrests.csv):** Provides the number of student referrals and arrests at the school level.
-- **National Center for Education Statistics:** Used to generate a table of data at the public school level for various characteristics about each school, such as Student:Teacher ratio, the locale of the school (city/rural etc), and many other data points
+- **[National Center for Education Statistics](https://raw.githubusercontent.com/brisamh/education/main/data/CCD_elsi_table_generator_data.xlsx):** Used to generate a table of data at the public school level for various characteristics about each school, such as Student:Teacher ratio, the locale of the school (city/rural etc), and many other data points
-- **Higher Education Institutions by ZIP code:** Used to estimate the influence of nearby colleges and universities.
+- **[Higher Education Institutions by ZIP code](https://github.com/brisamh/education/raw/refs/heads/main/data/hd2017.csv):** Used to estimate the influence of nearby colleges and universities.
-- **State-level ACT/SAT Testing Policy Data:** Indicates whether testing is mandatory, optional, or not provided.
+- **[State-level ACT/SAT Testing Policy Data](https://www.piqosity.com/act-sat-graduation-requirements-by-state/):** Indicates whether testing is mandatory, optional, or not provided.

+**Final Data:**
+After extensive pre-processing and transformation, the Regression Analysis uses the final dataset provided [here](https://raw.githubusercontent.com/brisamh/education/refs/heads/main/data/clean_education_project_data.csv)

 **Description:**
 The final cleaned dataset combines these sources to form a robust foundation for analyzing school-level ACT outcomes.